 From 1925 through 1997, there were more than 2,000 Harkness Fellows.
 Alumni are an outstandingly distinguished group, including many civil servants and academics with highly influential careers, as well as well-known journalists such as Alistair Cooke and business leaders such as Christopher Hogg, former CEO of the textile manufacturer Courtaulds and former chairman of Reuters Group.

-In 1997, the fellowships were re-designed in order to be more synergistic with the Fund’s mission and overall work, and the Harkness Fellowships in Health Care Policy and Practice were launched in 1998 as the centerpiece of The Commonwealth Fund’s new International Program in Health Policy and Practice Innovation, and led by Fund vice president, Robin Osborn since 1997.
-Through the Harkness Fellowships in Health Care Policy and Practice, which now includes Fellows from nine industrialized countries: Australia, Canada, France, Germany, the Netherlands, New Zealand, Norway, Sweden, and the United Kingdom, the Fund continues this important tradition of investing in talented mid-career professionals to build leadership capacity and international networks for ongoing exchange and collaboration.
+In 1997, the fellowships were redesigned in order to be more synergistic with the Fund’s mission and overall work.
+The Harkness Fellowships in Health Care Policy and Practice were launched in 1998 as the centerpiece of the Commonwealth Fund’s new International Health Policy and Practice Innovations program and led by Fund vice president Robin Osborn from 1997 to 2019.
+Today, under the leadership of Reginald D. Williams II, the Harkness Fellowships remain a flagship of the Fund’s international work.

 To learn more about the history of the Commonwealth Fund’s international work, visit our Centennial website.